telerik/blazor-docs/components/filter/fields/overview.md

 ---

 # Filter Fields
-You can set the fields settings of the component.
-Filter provides field names, labels, and [filter operators]({%slug filter-operators%}).
+You can define different Fields settings.
+For example, names, labels, and [filter operators]({%slug filter-operators%}).

 ## FilterField Parameters